 Most importantly, the vendor should outline clear objectives and have approved tactics/methods for achieving each.
 It’s even better if the goals are date stamped, so you can keep momentum in making security improvements, and have a signed promise on paper to hold the team accountable for progress.

-This roadmap should also discuss budget, so you are in agreement with where your investments are going— and not forced to spend more than agreed upon later.
+This roadmap should also discuss budget so you are in agreement with where your investments are going— and not forced to spend more than you’ve planned for.

 The dreaded contract.
-Some CISOaaS teams demand that you sign a 1-year or multi-year agreement, with a consistent scale for their service.
+Some vCISO teams demand that you sign a 1-year or multi-year agreement, with a consistent scale for their service.
 This practice, however, can mean bad news for your business.

 Ensure you ask your prospective CISO if they are willing to adjust their strategy or increase/decrease their involvement according to your business necessities.
 Inquire too about their cancellation policy, so that in the event that their service is subpar, you can seek alternative help.

-Some companies don’t need to hand everything over to an external vendor, often surprised to learn that they can outsource only what’s necessary when collaborating with the right CISOaaS.
+Some companies don’t need to hand everything over to an external vendor, often surprised to learn that they can outsource only what’s necessary when collaborating with the right vCISO.

 “Sometimes a whole function is delegated externally such as accounting, HR, marketing.
 Even R&D can be delivered by remote teams, often in other countries,” we explain in our article, How Much of Your Information Security Function Can You Safely Outsource?